What is the Humerus Bone

 First, orient the bones in a way so that the rounded head is up.
 Then, look for the deep olecranon fossa on the lower (distal) end.
 Observe which side the capitulum is facing.

-For that, first rotate the bone in a way that the both the capitulum and trochlea are facing you.
+For that, first, rotate the bone so that both the capitulum and trochlea are facing you.
 Then, if the capitulum lies on the left side of the bone, it is a left humerus.
 On the contrary, if the capitulum is on the right side, it is a right humerus.

 Ans.
 The muscles that move the humerus include both axial and scapular muscles.